 A material characterized as amorphous is a non-crystalline solid.
 Metals, non-metals and semiconductors in an amorphous state do not have the orderly atomic arrangement of perfect crystals.
 Amorphous silicon has semiconductor properties and can form films more easily than crystalline materials, so it is used for thin-film transistors (TFTs) for FPDs.

-A process to form a TFT array on a glass substrate by the repetition of film forming, photolithography, etching, and other processes
+A process to form a TFT array on a glass substrate by the repetition of film forming, photolithography, etching, and other processes.

 An array test is conducted to test a TFT array.
 In the array test, a contact with the panel drives the gate lines to supply voltage to the pixels.
 The presence of any defects in the pixel circuit and wiring is checked by measuring the potential or electric charge of the pixels.
-Testing based on electric charge measurement using a probe to contact individual signal lines is highly sensitive, can identify the type of defect, and requires a shorter tact time.

 Application specific integrated circuit